 Do you have sleep apnoea or are you a throat snorer?

-Do you wake up in the morning feeling exhausted even after a full night’s sleep?
+Do you wake up in the middle of the night because you suddenly stop breathing?ORDo you wake up in the morning feeling exhausted even after a full night’s sleep? |

 This is sleep apnoea.
 Sleep apnoea is a medical condition whereby the walls of the throat relax and collapse inwards, causing a temporary blockage of the throat passageway.
 Many people actually mistake sleep apnoea for snoring BUT there is a key difference.